 Plan Description.
-The Caldwell Parish Assessor (the Assessor) provides certain continuing health care and life insurance benefits for its retired employees.
-The Caldwell Parish Assessor's OPEB Plan (the OPEB Plan) is a single-employer defined benefit OPEB plan administered by the Assessor.
+The Concordia Parish Assessor (the Assessor) provides certain continuing health care and life insurance benefits for its retired employees.
+The Concordia Parish Assessor's OPEB Plan (the OPEB Plan) is a single-employer defined benefit OPEB plan administered by the Assessor.
 The authority to establish and/or amend the obligation of the employer, employees and retirees rests with the Assessor.
-No assets are accumulated in a trust that meets the criteria in Governmental Accounting Standards Board.
+No assets are accumulated in a trust that meets the criteria in Governmental Accounting Standards Board (GASB).

-Benefits Provided - Benefits are provided through comprehensive plans and are made available to employees upon actual retirement.
+Benefits Provided - Medical, dental, and life benefits are provided through comprehensive plans and are made available to employees upon actual retirement.
 Employees are covered by the Louisiana Assessors' Retirement Fund, whose retirement eligibility (D.R.O.P. entry) provisions are as follows: Attainment of age 55 and 12 years of service; or, any age and 30 years of service; employees hired on and after October 1, 2013 are not able to retire or enter DROP until age 60 with 12 years of service; or, age 55 with 30 years of service.
 The retiree must also have 20 years of service for the retiree to receive employer contributions.

 Life insurance coverage is provided to retirees and 100% of the blended rate (active and retired) is paid by the employer.
-The amount of insurance coverage while active is continued after retirement, but the retiree insurance amount is limited to 50% of the amount that was covered while active prior to age 70.
+The amount of insurance coverage while active is continued after retirement, but insurance coverage amounts are reduced to 50% of the previous amount at age 70, and additionally by 50% upon retirement if before age 70.